-To improve environmental performance, UT-Battelle has established and implemented objectives and performance indicators for appropriate functions and activities.
-In all cases, the objectives and performance indicators are consistent with the UT-Battelle Policy for ORNL and are supportive of the laboratory mission, and where practical, they are measurable.
-The objectives are entered into a commitment tracking system and are tracked to completion.
+To improve environmental performance, UT-Battelle establishes objectives and performance indicators for appropriate functions and activities.
+Laboratory-level environmental objectives are documented in the annual Site Sustainability Plan.
+Line organization objectives are developed annually, entered into a commitment tracking system, and tracked to completion.
+In all cases, the objectives and performance indicators are consistent with the UT-Battelle Policy for ORNL, are supportive of the laboratory mission, and where practical, they are measurable.